The Medusa Plot: Plot

 At 8:42 EST, across various time zones, Fiske Cahill, Reagan Holt, Natalie Kabra, Nellie Gomez, Alistair Oh, Ted Starling, and Phoenix Wizard are kidnapped.

-In Attleboro, Amy and Dan are on their school bus when a truck suddenly blocks their way.
+In Attleboro at the exact same time, Amy and Dan are on their school bus when a truck suddenly blocks their way.
 As the students get off the bus, masked men attack Amy and Dan.
 Amy fights them off; Dan runs off but returns with oil, and after threatening to burn the men, they run away, leaving Amy with a cellphone.

 They return home, where McIntyre informs the siblings of the seven earlier kidnappings.
 Amy then receives a text informing her that she must go to Florence and await further instruction or one hostage will die.
 Amy addresses the Cahill family via her command center, promising to stop the Vesper while keeping the hostages alive.
 She calls for Ian Kabra and Sinead Starling to watch the Command Center, while Hamilton Holt and Jonah Wizard meet her in Italy.

 In Florence, Amy receives another text commanding they steal Caravaggio's Medusa from the Uffizi.
 They succeed and get the painting to the Vespers.
 However, within minutes, Amy receives a text informing her that the painting the Vespers received was a fake.
 Vesper One gives Amy 96 hours to turn in the real one, or a hostage will die.
 As motivation, he shoots Nellie in the shoulder.
 The four begin researching the painting and the museum, discovering there was one time where it left the gallery.
 Art collector Gregor Tobin was involved, and the four conclude it's still with him.